orbitdb/web3-workshop/Workshop.md

 # Workshop Instructions

+First, run `npm install`

-To begin the webpack server run the command `npm start`.
+Then, to begin the webpack server run the command `npm start`.